The Game of Patience When Investing

 3. Historically, the biggest gains tend to follow the biggest falls

 The challenge is that we don’t know when point 2 ends and point 3 begins but we do know that over time you may benefit from simply being patient and remaining invested.
-Right now, we recommend that clients speak with their Financial Broker about the options of sticking with their financial plan and staying invested in a fund that matches their risk-return appetite.
+Right now, we recommend that clients speak with their Financial Advisor about the options of sticking with their financial plan and staying invested in a fund that matches their risk-return appetite.

 1. Stock markets go up over the longer term